shadowmoose/RedditDownloader/README.md

 On first launch, it will generate a *settings.json* file, where you can enter your data.

 If you use this, and hit any links at the end which it does not support, feel free to request modules for them here.

-This program is currently in an extremely tenative state, and functionality may radically change and expand in the future.
+*This program is currently in an extremely tentative state, and functionality may radically change and expand in the future.*